 Customer service is notorious for being a stressful job, but if you’re struggling to keep your head above the water day in and day out, maybe you need to revisit how to deal with different types of customer service requests.

-Here are 11 tricky customer service situations and best ways to handle them:
+Here are 11 tricky customer service challenges and best ways to handle them:

 1. Your reps don’t know the answer to a query

 You don’t have to have the answers to all customer service questions.
 But you do need to give customers the right answer, or at least the assurance that you’ll find one.

 While it’s okay to not know an answer, it’s not okay to be dishonest or mislead a customer.Don Crawley, IT customer service expert

 Agents may be tempted to make up an answer when a customer throws up an unexpected question, but customers can sniff out fakes quickly.
 It makes them feel disrespected.

 If you try to speculate the answer, you’re wasting everyone’s time.

 So, what should you do?
 Tell them outright you don’t know?
 That puts the onus on the customer to find out and beats the purpose of customer service.

 Instead, Crawley recommends telling customers, “Let me find out for you.”
 Then, scour the knowledge base or faq section to find them the appropriate answer, or find them someone from your customer success team who knows the answer.

 This simple act reassures the customers that you are willing to help them no matter what.
 Letting your customers know that you care for their time goes a long way in improving customer satisfaction.

 As an agent, you’ve probably sensed customer’s frustrations when put on hold.
 It’s understandable.
 They want to solve their problem, not listen to lengthy automated messages.
 Moreover, this report by Hiver says that nearly 53% of customers believe that having to explain their issue multiple times leads to a poor customer service experience.

-So, what’s the best way to handle this?
+So, what’s the best way to handle this customer service challenge?
 Let’s look at two different scenarios.